merenlab/merenlab.org/_posts/anvio/2016-11-08-pangenomics-v2.md

 {% capture images %}{{site.url}}/images/anvio/2016-11-08-pan-genomics{% endcapture %}

-With the [anvi'o pangenomic workflow](https://peerj.com/articles/1319/) you can,
+With the anvi'o pangenomics workflow you can,

-* **Identify gene clusters** across your genomes, by providing anvi'o with two or more FASTA files,
+* **Identify gene clusters** across your genomes, by providing anvi'o with two or more FASTA files (and/or {% include ARTIFACT name="contigs-db" text="anvi'o contigs databases" %}.
-* **Combine metagenome-assembled genomes** from your anvi'o projects genomes with genomes from other sources.
 * **Interactively visualize** your pangenomes,
 * **Estimate relationships** between your genomes based on gene clusters,
+* Visualize **rarefaction curves** and calculate **Heaps' Law** fit for your pangenomes,
 * Interactively (or programmatically) **partition gene clusters** into bins,
 * **Perform phylogenomic analyses** on-the-fly given a set of gene clusters,
 * **Annotate** your genes, and **inspect** amino acid alignments within your gene clusters,
 * Extend your pangenome with **contextual information** about your genomes or gene clusters,
-* Quantify **geometric and biochemical homogeneity** of your gene clusters,
+* Quantify within-gene cluster statistics with **geometric and biochemical homogeneity** indices,
 * Perform **functional enrichment analyses** on groups of genomes in your pangenome,
 * Compute and visualize **average nucleotide identity** scores between you genomes, and more.